shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk.md

 # iOS SDK

 Xandr's Mobile SDK for iOS provides an end-to-end solution for mobile app publishers.
-Use this library to request and receive bids over RTB.
+Use this solution to request and receive bids over RTB.
 These bids can also compete, through mediation, directly with bids from other ad servers.

 | Sections | Description |
 |:---|:---|